Configure tickets (Booking + Check-in events)

 Event setupSuggested ticket configuration

-Workshop with 20 seatsOne General Admission ticket, Limited capacity on, Total capacity 20, max 1 per contact
+Workshop with 20 seatsOne General Admission ticket, Limited capacity on, total capacity 20, max 1 per contact

 VIP sessionOne VIP ticket, Limited capacity on, small total capacity, sale window closing before the session starts

-Family workshopTwo ticket types such as Adult and Child, both with clear display names and per-contact limits aligned with group size
+Family workshopTwo ticket types such as Adult and Child, both with clear names and per-contact limits aligned with group size

 Important planning note